ejmastnak/ejmastnak.github.io/tutorials/vim-latex/luasnip.md

 local postfix = require("luasnip.extras.postfix").postfix
 ```

-Listed in the LuaSnip docs just above `:help luasnip-basics` and defined (at the time of writing) around line 120 of the file `LuaSnip/lua/luasnip/config.lua`.

 I'll use the full names the first few times for the sake of completeness,
 but will transition to the abbreviations later.
 Just know the that the mysterious-looking `s`s and `t`s and `i`s are defined!